Signs Of Curly Hair Moisture Overload, Hygral Fatigue + How To Fix It

 - Curlsmith Bond Curl Rehab Salve

 - Shea Moisture Coconut & Hibiscus Curl Enhancing Smoothie

 - Curlsmith Feather Light Protein Cream

 Moisture Overload vs Protein Overload

-Sometimes, it’s hard to tell if you’re experiencing a moisture or protein overload.
+Sometimes, it’s hard to tell if you’re experiencing a moisture or a protein overload.
 The first way you can tell is to assess your current curly girl routine: